ubcuas/ubcuas.com/content/english/pages/recruitment.md

 #### Finance Manager

 The finance manager is responsible for managing the team’s finances.
-This includes managing the team’s budget, applying for grants, managing sponsorships, and delegating finance work to executive members.
+This includes managing the team’s budget, applying for grants, processing purchases, and delegating finance work to executive members.
 This role is a great opportunity to develop your financial knowledge, leadership, and organizational skills.

 #### Social Media Manager